jjwithanr/obsidian_bible_study/docs/Old Testament/Psalms/Psalm78.md

 #### v.67-68
 >Then he rejected the tents of Joseph, he did not choose the tribe of Ephraim; <sup>68</sup>but he chose the tribe of Judah, Mount Zion, which he loved.

-The favored position of Judah was further symbolized by the choice of Jersualem (Mount Zion) as the place for his temple.
+The favored position of Judah was further symbolized by the choice of Jerusalem (Mount Zion) as the place for his temple.
 #vangemeren

 #### v.70-72
 >He chose David his servant and took him from the sheep pens; <sup>71</sup>from tending the sheep he brought him to be the shepherd of his people Jacob, of Israel his inheritance. <sup>72</sup>And David shepherded them with integrity of heart; with skillful hands he led them.